One of the most common reasons entrepreneurs seek out legal advice is with regards to contracts.

 4. Not reading a written contract.
 They say the devil is in the detail!
 As an entrepreneur, if you haven’t read the contract before you sign it, you don’t know what you’re getting yourself into.

 5. Not understanding a written contract.
-It’s one thing to read a contract, but another thing to read it with understanding and fully appreciating the implications of the various provisions contained in a contract.
+It’s one thing to read a contract, but another thing to read it with understanding and full appreciation the implications of the various provisions contained in a contract.

 7. Not seeking the appropriate legal advice.
 Spending money on legal fees is usually seen as a grudge purchase by most entrepreneurs, rather than an investment.
 With this mindset, many entrepreneurs don’t seek legal advice, even if they don’t understand contracts or what they’re entering into.
 By not seeking the appropriate legal advice, they put themselves at commercial and legal risk.